skranz/skranz.github.com/_posts/2020-03-02-RelationalContractsBlog2.md

 Wow, you are still reading this post!
 In the final section, we want to study a classic hold-up model using the concepts of relational contracting.

 The game begins in period 1 in state `x_invest`, where player 1 chooses an investment level `inv` and bears the investment cost `0.7 * inv`.
 In Period 2 players can decide to trade or not.
-If both players agree to trade, players equally split a surplus of $S=inv$ and the game effectively ends.
+If both players agree to trade, players equally split a surplus of `S=inv` and the game effectively ends.
 If not both players agree to trade, both get zero payoffs in the current period and can again decide to trade or not in the next period, and so on.
 As usual, at the beginning of each period players can transfer money to each other.

 The following code specifies the game.